eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 Imbalance is detected in Week19 to Week21: Demand exceeds Maximum Capacity.
 Supplier and Customer collaborate and agree on a measure to solve imbalance, e.g. increasing production capacity from Week19 to Week21
 If so, Actual and Maximum Capacity must be updated to reflect the result of the collaboration.
-As a result, the bottleneck disappears, as exemplified in graph 4b below.
+As a result, the bottleneck disappears, as exemplified in example 4b below.

 <!--
 ```mermaid